LdDl/rust-road-traffic/README.md

 ## Installation and usage
 1. You need installed Rust compiler obviously.
 Follow instruction of official site: https://www.rust-lang.org/tools/install
 2. You need installed OpenCV and its contributors modules.
 I'm using OpenCV 4.5.3.
-Here is [Makefile](Makefile) if you want build it from sources.
+I'd highly recommend to use OpenCV with CUDA.
+Here is [Makefile](Makefile) adopted from [this one](https://github.com/hybridgroup/gocv/blob/release/Makefile) if you want build it from sources (it's targeted for Linux user obviously).
+    ```shell
+    sudo make install_cuda
+    ```

 3. OpenCV's bindings have already meant as dependencies in [Cargo.toml](Cargo.toml)
 4. Clone the repo
     ```shell